Sha'ar Binyamin Industrial Zone: History

 Like other industrial parks in the West Bank, many Israelis and Palestinians coexist and work side by side in factories and stores at Sha'ar Binyamin.

 One of the big draws is a Rami Levy supermarket.
 There are also bakeries (including a bakery which is experimenting in baking showbread as was used in the Temple in Jerusalem), furniture stores, clothing stores, hardware and housewares stores, auto leasing, auto repair shops, a computer store, a winery, an optician, and a dental clinic.
 Offices of The Jewish Agency's Settlement Division, an events hall and a section designated for high-tech businesses can also be found in the park.

-The industrial park is located above the drainage basin of the Nahal Prat Nature Reserve and is therefore subject to rigorous standards on soil and water pollution.
+The industrial park is located above the drainage basin of the Wadi Qelt Nature Reserve and is therefore subject to rigorous standards on soil and water pollution.
 A water purification facility processes the park's waste water and the establishment of polluting heavy industry is prohibited.